 The last day had come, and time to say hey hey (goodbye in Finnish) to our beautiful cabin in this winter wonderland.
 We had a final stop at Santa Village where we sent our postcards complete with Santa’s official stamp to friends and family at home.
 There was also a chance for some souvenir shopping, (the necessary Christmas decoration from Lapland), and a chance to cross the arctic circle line.
 There were also two ice slides here so it gave the adults time to souvenir shop or grab a hot chocolate while the kids played on the ice with their new found friends.
 A quick stop to return the borrowed thermal clothing and off to the airport we went.

 As we queued to check in, the honorary elf guides played with the kids, telling stories and singing songs.
 The entertainment continued on the plane home with Tinsel Tina singing more songs and painting faces after our inflight Christmas dinner.
-Tina then asked kids to go up to the top of the plane, speak into the microphone and tell everyone about their favourite part of the trip.
+Tina then asked kids to go up to the top of the plane, speak into the microphone and tell everyone about their favourite part of our trip to Lapland.
 While most kids said meeting Santa, as many said ‘everything’ was their favourite thing.
 This really summed it up for me because while you initially think the trip is all about meeting Santa and the elves, it’s really not.
-It’s about family time, building a snowman, tobogganing, husky rides, snowmobiling, snowball fights and reindeers.
+Lapland is about family time, building a snowman, tobogganing, husky rides, snowmobiling, snowball fights and reindeers.

 Lapland is a magical place that until now only belonged in fairytales.
 I couldn’t recommend it highly enough so try to go before its too late.
 Sure, you could get a two week family sun holiday for the same price and no doubt you will have a good time, but which holiday will have memories that will last with you for a lifetime?